• Products

 Once you have identified companies you want to invest in, make sure you buy their shares when they are trading at a discount.
 The simple fact is that you make money when you buy low and sell high.

-Before you invest in the share market, make sure that you are aware of your rights as an investor.
-For example, a shareholder is entitled to receive copies of the annual report from the company.
-You would also be able to vote in general meetings and receive dividends once approved.
-Check the SEBI website to make yourself familiar with all your rights and how to trade in share market.
+Before you invest in the share market, it is important to understand your rights as an investor.
+For example, as a shareholder, you are entitled to receive copies of the annual report from the company.
+You also have the right to vote in general meetings and receive dividends, if and when approved.
+To stay informed and updated, visit the SEBI website as it offers detailed guidance on investor rights and provides useful resources on how to trade in the share market.

 Did you enjoy this article?